Luci-MG/Under-the-Hood/docs/fundamentaldives/FundamentalPrinciples/SOLID.md

 ---

 ## **Liskov Substitution Principle**
-Subclasses should be **substitutable** for their base class without altering the correctness of the program.
+Subclasses should be substitutable for their base class without altering the correctness of the program.

-??? example "Violation Example"
+??? danger "Violation Example"
     ```java
     // Violates LSP: Square changes the behavior of Rectangle.
     class Rectangle {